sabo10o29/MMM-TrainDelayInfoJP/README.md

     position: "top_left",
     config: {
         notifyLines:[
-            //Please fill in some the line name which you want to check.
+            //Please fill in some the line name which you want to check their delays.
             //Find the line name from the line list[1] "Line name",
 		],